 Additional steps to be taken if materials are available:

 - In the event of a chemical, biological or radioactive material release requiring Shelter‐in‐Place, seal doors and windows with duct tape and/or plastic sheeting, wet paper towels, etc.

 - Cover cracks under doors with damp towels.

 - Turn on heating, air conditioning or ventilation system.

 Planning for Assistance in an Evacuation

 If you think you might need specialized assistance during an evacuation (e.g. a visual alarm device, identification of fire-exit stairwells, specialized evacuation equipment or alternative egress route planning) due to a medical condition or disability, you may contact your emergency coordinator to arrange for a needs assessment.
 Self‐identification is voluntary and confidential.
 All such requests and any special arrangements made will only be disclosed to Public Safety and individuals who have a responsibility to assist under the plan.
 Remember that elevators are tied to the fire detection system and are not available to occupants once a fire alarm sounds.

-If you are alone at the time of a fire or emergency evacuation, notify Public Safety of your location by calling 911 from any campus phone or 609‐258‐3333 from a cellular phone.
+If you are alone at the time of a fire or emergency evacuation, notify Public Safety of your location by calling 911.
 Proceed to the nearest fire‐exit stairwell and wait on the landing for assistance.
 To ensure that your location is known, tell an individual who is evacuating to notify Public Safety at the designated assembly point of your location.
 Members of Public Safety, the Princeton Fire Department or the Princeton First Aid and Rescue Squad will assist you from the building.